avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week12/17-User-Components.md

 ## 17. Other basic components

-Previous week we have seen some basic JavaFX controls such as `Button`, `Labal` and `TextField`.
+Last week we have seen some basic JavaFX controls such as `Button`, `Label` and `TextField`.
 There are many more basic UI controls.
 In this chapter we will explain a few of them.

 {% include week12/17-1-RadioButton.md %}